openafs-contrib/ansible-openafs/docs/source/modules/openafs_build_sdist.rst

 Synopsis
 --------

-Create OpenAFS source and document source distribution archives from a local or remote git repository.
+Create OpenAFS source and document source distribution archives from a git checkout.